 - The presentations will be held live at the EUI on 9 June 2020.

 - They will be evaluated by a jury according to an established set of criteria and also by the audience (“people’s prize”).

 - Certificates and prizes will be awarded to the top three winners.

-- The winning videos will be published on the EUI website and widely distributed through the institute’s social media channels.
+- The videos of the top three winners will be published on the EUI website and widely distributed through the institute’s social media channels.

 - To develop your ability to explain your work effectively to a non-specialized audience, a core skill when working in both academic and non-academic environments.

 - To help you identify your strengths and weaknesses when communicating a subject as complex as your research, in a clear and concise manner.

-- Your video can be added to your online profile and shared with people interested in your work.
+- The video of your presentation can be added to your online profile and shared with people interested in your work.

 - Last but not least, you might win a prize!